jimmyjames85/proxysqlapi/README.md

 proxysqlapi
 ----

-`proxysqlapi` is a RESTful daemon that allows you to update your ProxySQL configuration with json structs.
+`proxysqlapi` is a RESTful daemon that allows you to query and update your ProxySQL configuration with json structs.
 It connects to the ProxySQL admin interface and exposes HTTP endpoints for modifying and retrieving data in the admin and stats tables.

 Use Case